THM-Health/PILOS/docs/UPGRADE.md

-# Migrate from PILOS v1 to PILOS v2
+# Upgrade from PILOS v1 to PILOS v2

 ## Migrate from native to docker